Professional Observation Experiences

 students to use is here: Professional Observation Outreach Tracking Sheet.

 Remember that Google is your friend!
-Don't be afraid to do a web search for facilities based on location, specialization, etc. Once you found a facility or
+Don't be afraid to do a web search for facilities/providers based on location, specialization, etc. Once you found a

 3. Write a Script or Email Template